dark-side/sports-hub/products/sport_news_portal/web_application_features/manage_news_partners/README.md

   - Edit the existing partners’ configurations
   - Remove integration with partners

-Integration can be configured only with partners from the predefined list Admin cannot add new partners to the list.
+Integration can be configured only with partners from the predefined list.
+Admin cannot add new partners to the list.
 It is possible to add only one integration for one partner.
 The initial design is built for one partner - Google News (https://newsapi.org).
 News from the configured partners should be shown directly to users and shouldn’t be available among other news to be edited by admin.

 ## Check list: